maogongzi/docs/src/guide/transitions-enterleave.md

-# Enter & Leave Transitions
+# Transiciones de Entrada y Salida

 Vue provides a variety of ways to apply transition effects when items are inserted, updated, or removed from the DOM.
 This includes tools to: